 For the semantic discovery, a semantic filter is specified.
 The semantic filter is formulated as a SPARQL query.
 For all child resources that themselves have semantic descriptor child resources, the SPARQL query is executed on the content of the descriptor attribute of each of the semantic descriptor resources.
-If the SPARQL query returns a valid result on one of the semantic descriptor child resources, the parent resource will beincluded in the result list.
-There are also options for linking additional semantic content to be considered together with the semantic content of the descriptor for evaluating the SPARQL query – either through the relatedSemantics attribute of the semantic descriptor resource, or through the onem2m:resourceDescriptorLink annotation property in the RDF description in the descriptor attribute itself – but this is beyond the scope of this developer guide.
-Details for this can be found in TS-0001 i.6[i.6] and i.7[i.7].
+If the SPARQL query returns a valid result on one of the semantic descriptor child resources, the parent resource will be included in the result list.
+There are also options for linking additional semantic content to be considered together with the semantic content of the descriptor for evaluating the SPARQL query - either through the relatedSemantics attribute of the semantic descriptor resource, or through the onem2m:resourceDescriptorLink annotation property in the RDF description in the descriptor attribute itself - but this is beyond the scope of this developer guide.
+Details for this can be found in TS-0001 [i.6] and [i.7].

 In the following examples, a number of different semantic filters formulated in SPARQL are provided together with the results that would be returned, thus determining which (parent) resources would be included in the result of the discovery.
 A complete request is also shown.
 The SPARQL request has to be URI encoded as it is used as the value of the smf (semantic filter) parameter.